 Walk-In Vet in San Jose — No Appointment Needed

-ARCH Veterinary is a walk-in vet San Jose families can rely on every day until 10 PM — no appointment needed.
-If your dog is vomiting, your cat stopped eating, your puppy has diarrhea, or your senior pet just doesn't seem right, you can come straight to our Winchester hospital and be seen the same day.
-We are a true walk-in animal hospital that combines the convenience of no-appointment access with the medical depth of a full-service veterinary hospital, including in-house lab, X-ray, ultrasound, CT, dentistry, and surgery.
-Walk-ins are welcomed warmly and sorted by triage, so the sickest pets are stabilized immediately while every other patient is seen as quickly as our medical team can move.
+Walk in.
+That's the whole idea.
+Our Winchester hospital takes walk-ins every day until 10 PM, no appointment needed.
+If your dog is vomiting, your cat has stopped eating, your puppy has diarrhea, or your senior pet just doesn't seem right — come straight in.
+Our team handles same-day sick visits, urgent care, and emergencies in the same building, with in-house lab, X-ray, ultrasound, CT, dentistry, and surgery.
+We hold capacity each day for unscheduled patients and triage on arrival, so the sickest pets are stabilized immediately and everyone else is seen as fast as our team can move.

-If your pet is unwell, you do not need an appointment.
-Just come in.
-The most common no appointment vet San Jose visits we see are vomiting and diarrhea, decreased appetite, lethargy, ear infections, skin and allergy flare-ups, eye irritation, limping, urinary changes, coughing, hot spots, and sudden behavior changes.
-Many of these problems feel minor at first but can worsen overnight, so a same-day exam often prevents an avoidable emergency 24 hours later.
-Walk-in care is also appropriate for travel-related concerns, post-op rechecks from another hospital, or a second opinion on a diagnosis you've already received.
+The walk-in concerns we see most often: vomiting and diarrhea, a sudden drop in appetite, lethargy, ear infections, skin and allergy flare-ups, eye irritation, limping, urinary changes, coughing, hot spots, and sudden behavior changes.
+A lot of these feel minor at first but can worsen overnight, so a same-day exam often prevents an avoidable emergency 24 hours later.
+Walk-ins are also a good fit for travel-related questions, post-op rechecks from another hospital, and second opinions on a diagnosis you've already gotten.

 How Our Walk-In Process Works

-When you arrive, our front desk gathers your pet's basic information, the main concern, vaccine history, and any medications.
-A licensed technician performs a brief triage check — gum color, breathing effort, hydration, pain, temperature — and assigns a medical priority.
-Stable pets are placed in the walk-in queue; unstable pets move directly to the treatment area.
-The veterinarian then performs a full exam, recommends targeted diagnostics or treatment, and reviews a written estimate before non-emergency work begins.
-You stay informed at every step, and nothing significant is done without your consent.
+When you arrive, the front desk gathers your pet's basic information, the main concern, vaccine history, and any medications.
+A licensed tech does a brief triage check — gum color, breathing effort, hydration, pain, temperature — and assigns a medical priority.
+Stable pets go into the walk-in queue.
+Unstable pets move straight to the treatment area.
+A doctor then does a full exam, recommends targeted diagnostics or treatment, and reviews a written estimate before any non-emergency work begins.
+You stay informed at every step, and nothing significant happens without your consent.

 Almost any same-day concern can walk in: vomiting, diarrhea, parasites, ear infections, skin and allergy issues, eye redness or squinting, urinary signs, limping, broken nails, abscesses, hot spots, lumps that appeared suddenly, anal gland problems, sneezing, mild coughing, dental pain, appetite loss, and unexplained lethargy.
-We also accept walk-ins for vaccine boosters, microchip placement, nail trims when added to a sick visit, weight checks, and post-operative recheck questions.
-For exotic pets — rabbits, reptiles, birds, ferrets, and pocket pets — please call ahead to confirm an exotics-trained doctor is on; many of these patients can also be seen as walk-ins.
+We also welcome walk-ins for vaccine boosters, microchip placement, weight checks, and post-op recheck questions.
+For exotics — rabbits, reptiles, birds, ferrets, pocket pets — please call ahead so we can confirm an exotics-trained doctor is on shift.
+Many of those patients walk in too.

 Same-Day Exams, Lab Work, X-Rays, and Treatment

-Because ARCH is a full-service walk-in animal hospital, your pet rarely needs a follow-up visit just to get answers.
-We perform same-day physical exams, in-house bloodwork (CBC, chemistry, electrolytes, T4), urinalysis, fecal testing, parvo and giardia testing, ear and skin cytology, blood pressure, digital X-rays, abdominal and thoracic ultrasound, and — when needed — CT imaging (see /ct-scan-san-jose).
-Most treatment plans, including IV fluids, injectable medications, wound care, sedated procedures, and dental assessments, can begin the same visit.
-Same-day vet San Jose visits are designed to leave you with a diagnosis, a plan, and medication in hand.
+Because ours is a full-service hospital, your pet rarely needs a follow-up visit just to get answers.
+We run same-day physical exams, in-house bloodwork (CBC, chemistry, electrolytes, T4), urinalysis, fecal testing, parvo and giardia testing, ear and skin cytology, blood pressure, digital X-rays, abdominal and thoracic ultrasound, and CT when it's the right tool (see /ct-scan-san-jose).
+Most treatment plans — IV fluids, injectable medications, wound care, sedated procedures, dental assessments — start the same visit.
+You leave with a diagnosis, a plan, and medication in hand.

-Some walk-in visits reveal that your pet actually needs urgent care — a higher level of medical attention with IV access, hospitalization, advanced imaging, or surgery.
-We do not transfer you elsewhere for this; ARCH is also an urgent pet care San Jose facility, so the same team simply escalates the level of care in the same building.
-If triage finds something more serious — a urinary obstruction, a foreign body, severe dehydration, breathing difficulty, signs of bloat, suspected toxin exposure, or significant trauma — your case is moved to /urgent-care-vet-san-jose or /emergency-vet-san-jose protocols immediately, and you are kept fully informed.
+Some walk-in visits turn out to need a higher level of care — IV access, hospitalization, advanced imaging, or surgery.
+We don't ship you elsewhere for that.
+Our team simply escalates the level of care in the same building.
+If triage finds something more serious — a urinary obstruction, a foreign body, severe dehydration, breathing difficulty, signs of bloat, suspected toxin exposure, or significant trauma — your case moves to /urgent-care-vet-san-jose or /emergency-vet-san-jose protocols immediately, and you're kept fully informed about what's happening and why.

 Bring vaccine records, current medications (or photos of the labels), recent lab results or discharge notes from other hospitals, photos or short videos of the symptom (limping, coughing, seizure activity, skin changes), a fresh stool sample if diarrhea is the concern, and packaging from any possible toxin or swallowed object.
-Cats should arrive in a secure carrier; dogs should be leashed or carried if painful.
-If your pet is reactive, anxious, or fragile, please tell the team on arrival so we can choose the safest handling plan and, when appropriate, a quiet exam room.
+Cats should arrive in a secure carrier.
+Dogs should be leashed or carried if painful.
+If your pet is reactive, anxious, or fragile, please tell our team on arrival so we can pick the safest handling plan and, when it helps, a quiet exam room.

 Wait Times and Triage

-Wait times for walk-in visits vary by day, doctor schedule, and the number of urgent or emergency cases already in the building.
-Triage means your pet is prioritized by medical urgency, not arrival order — a cat in respiratory distress will be seen before a stable itchy dog who arrived earlier.
-We know this can be hard when you are worried, and we work to communicate honestly about expected wait.
-Calling ahead does not reserve a slot but does help you plan; if your pet's condition changes while waiting, tell the front desk immediately so triage can be reassessed.
+Wait times vary by day, doctor schedule, and the number of urgent or emergency cases already in the building.
+Triage means your pet is prioritized by medical urgency, not by arrival order — a cat in respiratory distress will be seen before a stable itchy dog who got there earlier.
+We know that's hard when you're worried, and our team will be honest about expected wait.
+Calling ahead doesn't reserve a slot, but it does help you plan.
+If your pet's condition changes while you're waiting, tell the front desk right away so triage can reassess.

-ARCH is open every day until 10 PM, including weekends and most holidays.
-As an open late vet San Jose option, we cover the hours when your regular daytime veterinarian is closed but your pet still needs care.
-We are not a 24-hour hospital, so for true overnight critical care we stabilize your pet and transfer with full records to a 24-hour facility.
-For the vast majority of walk-in concerns, however, our extended evening hours mean you can be seen, treated, and home before bedtime — without waiting for a next-day appointment.
+We're open every day until 10 PM, including weekends and most holidays — the hours when your regular daytime vet is closed but your pet still needs care.
+We're not a 24-hour hospital, so for true overnight critical care our team stabilizes and transfers to a 24-hour facility with full records.
+But for the vast majority of walk-in concerns, the extended evening hours mean you can be seen, treated, and home before bed — without waiting for a next-day appointment.

-Families across Willow Glen, Almaden, Cambrian, Santa Teresa, Winchester, Campbell, and Los Gatos choose ARCH because we make walk-in care feel like a relationship, not a transaction.
-We take time to listen, explain options in plain language, give written estimates before treatment, prioritize pain control, and coordinate with your primary veterinarian when needed.
+Families across Willow Glen, Almaden, Cambrian, Santa Teresa, Winchester, Campbell, and Los Gatos walk into our hospital because the experience feels like a relationship, not a transaction.
+Our team takes time to listen, explains options in plain language, gives written estimates before treatment, prioritizes pain control, and coordinates with your primary vet when needed.
 Whether the visit ends in a simple prescription or a hospitalization, you leave with clarity.
-Pair walk-in access with our /vet-hospital-san-jose services and our /pet-dental-cleaning-san-jose dental program, and ARCH can be your pet's complete medical home.
+Pair walk-in access with our /vet-hospital-san-jose services and our /pet-dental-cleaning-san-jose dental program and you've got a complete medical home.

-No. ARCH welcomes walk-ins every day until 10 PM at our Winchester hospital.
-You can come straight in for sick visits, urgent concerns, and same-day diagnostics.
-Calling ahead is appreciated so we can prepare, but it is not required.
+Correct.
+Walk in any day until 10 PM at our Winchester hospital for sick visits, urgent concerns, and same-day diagnostics.
+Calling ahead is appreciated so we can prep, but it's not required.

 Can I walk in if my dog is vomiting?

-Yes.
-Vomiting is one of the most common walk-in reasons we see.
+Yes — vomiting is one of the most common walk-in reasons we see.
 Please bring a list of any toxins, medications, or unusual items your dog may have eaten.
-If vomiting is repeated, contains blood, or your dog is also lethargic or has a swollen abdomen, come in right away — that may be an emergency.
+If vomiting is repeated, contains blood, or your dog is also lethargic or has a swollen belly, come in right away — that's emergency territory.

 Can I walk in if my cat is not eating?

 Yes, and you should.
-Cats that stop eating for more than 24 to 48 hours are at risk for hepatic lipidosis, a serious liver condition.
-A walk-in exam, bloodwork, and imaging can identify the cause and start treatment the same visit.
+Cats that skip food for more than 24 to 48 hours are at real risk for hepatic lipidosis — a serious liver condition.
+A walk-in exam, bloodwork, and imaging let our team find the cause and start treatment the same visit.

 How long is the wait?

-Wait times vary by day and by the number of urgent and emergency cases already in the hospital.
+It depends on the day and on how many urgent or emergency cases are already in the building.
 We use medical triage, so the sickest pets are seen first regardless of arrival order.
-Stable walk-ins are typically seen within an hour or two; we communicate honestly about expected wait when you check in.
+Stable walk-ins are usually seen within an hour or two, and our team will be honest about expected wait when you check in.

 Are walk-ins accepted every day?

-Yes.
-Walk-ins are accepted every day, including weekends and most holidays, until 10 PM at our Winchester hospital.
-For exotic pets, calling ahead helps confirm an exotics-trained doctor is on shift.
+Yes — every day, including weekends and most holidays, until 10 PM at our Winchester hospital.
+For exotic pets, please call ahead to confirm an exotics-trained doctor is on shift.

-Triage on arrival identifies pets that need emergency-level care — breathing distress, urinary blockage, suspected bloat, toxin exposure, severe trauma, or collapse.
-These patients move immediately to our treatment area for stabilization.
-ARCH provides walk-in, urgent, and emergency care under one roof, so your pet does not need to be transferred elsewhere for the next level of care during our open hours.
+Triage on arrival catches that.
+Pets needing emergency-level care — breathing distress, urinary blockage, suspected bloat, toxin exposure, severe trauma, collapse — move straight to our treatment area for stabilization.
+Walk-in, urgent, and emergency care all happen under one roof, so your pet doesn't get transferred elsewhere during our open hours.